 - Will they find a career as part of participating?

-As long as s/he remains enrolled in high school, the student can continue to participate in the Skills Center until age 21.
+As long as they remain enrolled in high school, the student can continue to participate in the Skills Center until age 21.

 Benefits of Skills Centers